badlandz/RoxieOS/docs/Accessibility-Display.md

 # This uses xterm with guaranteed 20pt fonts
 # Independent of BAUX font configuration
 # Always available as fallback

+# Or use emergency font fix (tries everything):
+./scripts/emergency-font-fix.sh
 ```

 This ensures BAUX is usable by everyone, regardless of hardware or vision requirements.